MantasG6/learning-notes/learning_notes.md

 ### Services
 Helps to keep Pods **persistent** (since they are *ephemeral*)
 - Service is provided with an **IP** address and a **DNS** name
-- Users can just simply reach new pods by communicating with the Serivce instead of individual pods, that get deleted and recreated
+- Users can just simply reach new pods by communicating with the Service instead of individual pods, that get deleted and recreated
 - Helps to manage easy **Scaling**
 - Handles all the **routing** to pods
 - Provides **Load Balancing**